coreymwamba/phd-tools/README.md

 # PhD tools

 This repo holds a number of scripts and methods that I have made over the course of my PhD to help me organise myself.
-Obviously they could be used for any larger writing project; but since my the project I was working on was a doctorate, the name of the repo reflects this.
+Obviously they could be used for any writing project; but since the project I was working on was a doctorate, the name of the repo reflects this.

 ## scope